gagath/charlcd/README.md

-A rust crate to interact with the mainline Linux charlcd.c driver.
+# charlcd

 [![Latest version](https://img.shields.io/crates/v/charlcd.svg)](https://crates.io/crates/charlcd)
 [![Documentation](https://docs.rs/charlcd/badge.svg)](https://docs.rs/charlcd)
 [![License](https://img.shields.io/crates/l/charlcd.svg)](https://crates.io/crates/charlcd)

+A rust crate to interact with the mainline Linux charlcd.c driver.

 Or, said boldly: _a crate to **correctly** interact with HD44780 LCD screens on embedded Linux devices_.

+# Demo

 ![Photo of a test on HD44780 20x4 screen](https://crates.microjoe.org/charlcd/media/docs/test.jpg)

+The use of these kinds of photographies is used all over the [documentation](https://crates.io/crates/charlcd) to explain the before and after of every available function.
+Be sure to check them all!

+# Rationale

 A lot of developers are relying on userspace libraries to interact with the very popular HD44780 LCD screens, but these implementations are lacking